cbecraft1184/teams-meeting-minutes-prod/commercial_documentation/DOCUMENTATION_CONSISTENCY_COMPLETION_REPORT.md

 **For Executive Leadership:**
 - Documentation is now flawless and ready for DOD deployment
-- All AWS references removed - Azure Commercial deployment only
+- All AWS references removed - Azure Government (GCC High) deployment only
 - Terminology standardized across 30+ documents
 - Zero tolerance for errors maintained throughout project

 **For Technical Teams:**
 - DOCUMENTATION_CONSISTENCY_AUDIT.md is the single source of truth for all terminology
 - Use verification commands before submitting new documentation
-- All future Azure references must use "Azure Commercial" format
+- All future Azure references must use "Azure Government (GCC High)" format
 - Timeline scenarios clearly distinguished (16 weeks vs 16 months)

 **For Compliance/Security:**
 - Classification terminology standardized (SECRET, CONFIDENTIAL, UNCLASSIFIED)
-- All deployment references point to Azure Commercial only
+- All deployment references point to Azure Government (GCC High) only
 - No multi-cloud or hybrid cloud ambiguity remains
 - 300,000 concurrent users consistently referenced for scale planning